 Trick #1: Pre-Meeting Presentation Summary Video

 Sharing your meeting materials ahead of time for your team to review is essential to successfully flip your meeting.
 But—most of us still want that opportunity to present the most essential points.

 Here’s where we can go above and beyond with a best practice from flipped classrooms.
 Recording a quick video summary of your presentation materials—just as a screen capture, or with Panopto to capture your PowerPoint slides and record your presentation—gives you the opportunity to provide a quick executive summary to pair with your materials.

 You’ll want to keep your pre-meeting summary video short—aim for 3-5 minutes when preparing a 30-minute meeting, and 5-7 minutes when preparing for an hour or more.
 As a rule, viewers get distracted or click away after only a few minutes, so you’ll need to put your most important information right up front and make your point quickly.

 For your audience, a brief video overview can help familiarize them with your topic, provide a strong point of reference as to the goals of the meeting, and establish you as the driver to keep the meeting moving as it should.

 The post-meeting email wrap -identifying new or remaining action items, deliverables, and points of accountability is essential to keeping the work moving.
 But getting all that from your notes into email takes time.

 A better option?
 A video recap!
 When your meeting wraps, take just 5 minutes with your laptop or smartphone webcam and record yourself summarizing your discussion and detailing decisions and next steps.
 And if you’ve used a whiteboard to take notes, you can even capture the details recorded there too.

-Once you’ve finished, just upload the video to your enterprise YouTube, share the link with your team, and get back to work.
+Once you’ve finished, just upload the video to your secure video library, share the link with your team, and get back to work.
 You’ll be surprised just how much time a 5-minute video will save you in place of the standard email write up.